-Degree Conferred: Program Contact:

-Associate in Applied Science - 64 credits
+Degree Conferred:Associate in Applied Science - 64 creditsProgram Contact:Division of Social Sciences/Humanities/

-Division of Social Sciences / Humanities / and Fitness, Wellness, and Sport,
+Division of Social Sciences / Humanities / and Fitness, Wellness, and Sport, (815) 921-3317 RockValleyCollege.edu/FWS

-RockValleyCollege.edu/FWS

 The Fitness, Wellness, and Sport (FWS) degree in Exercise Science or Sport Management provides students with the educational and practical experiences needed to obtain employment in sport, recreation, exercise, or fitness organizations.
 All students learn about the psychological, sociological and historical aspects of sport and exercise.
 Students interested in the Exercise Science option complete coursework focusing on the scientific aspects of human performance.
 Students interested in the Sport Management option complete coursework focusing on the business, marketing, promotions, programming and facilities aspects of sport and exercise.
 The A.A.S. degree in FWS can be completed in as little as two years.